SAIDEEPTHIT/CollegeWebsiteDemo/README.md

 # CollegeWebsiteDemo
--> This is a simple frontend project using HTML and CSS -> A basic college website with dummy info
+-> This is a simple frontend project using HTML and CSS <br>
+-> A basic college website with dummy info <br>
 -> Done just for learning purpose